AI Data Operations · Pricing Intelligence 2026

 The Real Cost of Poor Annotation Quality

-Most annotation budgets focus on the visible cost — rate per label.
-The hidden cost of poor annotation quality is rarely modeled, yet it consistently exceeds the apparent savings from choosing the lowest-cost vendor.
+Most data labeling budgets focus on the visible cost — rate per label.
+The hidden cost of poor data annotation quality and weak label quality is rarely modelled, yet it consistently exceeds the apparent savings from choosing the lowest-cost vendor in the data labeling market.

-Warning — This is Where Most Budgets Break
+⚠ Warning — Where Most Annotation Budgets Break

 The Annotation Quality Multiplier